 Purchase of further well-established companies, such as Le Patron (pâtés and convenience foods), Pastinella (pasta) and Catering (supplying food to airlines).
 With the acquisition of Traiteur Seiler (fresh pasta), a major traditional brand joins the alliance.

 Rinsoz & Ormond Holding SA is renamed ORIOR Holding SA.
 The company's mandate is to strategically gear itself exclusively to the food sector.
 Several firms from the premium convenience food sector are integrated into the Group.
 Participation in the Rapelli Group (Italian charcuterie) and acquisition of Trinca (pasta).

 Louis Ormond founds the first tobacco factory in Vevey.
-In 1930 he joins forces with Louis Rinsoz, who had created the world-famous "Meccarillos" cigars.
+Focusing on cigars the company very quickly makes a name for itself.
+In 1903, Louis Rinsoz sets up a cigarette factory in Vevey.
+Inspired by the success of cigars, he sets out to create something new besides cigarettes – and the worldfamous Meccarillos are born.
+Ormond and Rinsoz join forces in 1930 to form Rinsoz & Ormond S.A., which operates numerous tobacco factories in Switzerland.
 Over the next decades, the company becomes one of the best-known Swiss manufacturers and distributors of cigarettes.
 At the same time, it diversifies by becoming involved in the distribution of food products for the hotel and restaurant trade.
 It acquires Regina Culinaire as well as stakes in the Fredag Group and other companies.
 The Board of Directors becomes increasingly concerned about the long-term future of the tobacco industry, and in 1992 decides to reorient the company.